SAP-samples/teched2023-IN260/exercises/ex2/README.md

 In the previous exercises we have already uncovered some of the interactions between the individual resilience patterns.
 Let's explore them a bit further and outline what to pay attention to.

-Effectively, the patterns are applied in a certain order that determines which patterns may influence others.
+Effectively, the patterns are applied in a certain order that determines, which patterns may influence others.
 The ordering is as follows:

 > Fallback ( Cache ( Retry ( CircuitBreaker ( RateLimiter ( TimeLimiter ( Bulkhead ( Function ) ) ) ) ) ) )

-If you read from left to right it shows you the order in which the aspects will be applied.
+If you read from right to left it shows you the order in which the aspects will be applied.
 For example, an operation may time out on the first run, be retried one more time and again time out, leading to roughly 2x of the timeout duration in total computation time.
-In general, exceptions are also propagated from right to left´, meaning that for example the circuit breaker may open because the rate limit was exceeded too often.
+In general, exceptions are also propagated from right to left, meaning that for example the circuit breaker may open because the rate limit was exceeded too often.

 > **Tip:** While it is possible to adjust the order of execution by providing a custom strategy, the above strategy should serve well for most use cases.